 Leaving Bregenz it’s back into the lush, green, rolling German hills, following the Alpenstrasse and climbing to Ruette and a stop at the beautiful Lake Plansee.
 From here we go via Garmisch and into the scenic lakes and mountains of the Tyrol, criss-crossing borders along the way.
 We finish the day with a steep, twisty climb up to Gerlos.
-Our family run, four-star hotel has a spa and indoor pool and dinner with wine is included tonight at our 4-star hotel.
+Dinner with wine is included tonight at our 4-star hotel.

 Day 5.
 Wednesday June 29.
 Kitzbuhel to Lake Bled (approx. 170 miles)

 This morning we climb a little higher – to 1,600m – and then descend via a stop at the Krimmler waterfall and at Mittersill.
 We then take the 3.2 mile Felbertauerntunnel to Lienz and after a couple more passes take a break in Kranjska Gora, an alpine resort in north-western Slovenia near the mountains and glacial lakes of Triglav National Park.
 Continuing into Slovenia we make our way to Bled and our four-star hotel which sits overlooking Lake Bled, with views to the castle, Monastery Island, and Julian Alps.
 Tonight you are free to eat out.

-Today we first head towards Ljubljana, the capital of Slovenia, which we skirt around to get to Vrhnika – once an important trade route between Vienna and Trieste.
-We then take a break in Ribnica, one of the oldest towns in Slovenia, having been a settlement since 1300 B.C.
-We then cross the border into Croatia and on to Opatija, a fabulous coastal resort on the Adriatic Coast.
+Today we head up to a ski resort in the heavily forested region around Sofja Loka, then continue on country roads through the mountains and gorges until we arrive at the lesser known town of Ziri.
+After lunch we then cross the border into Croatia and on to Opatija, a fabulous coastal resort on the Adriatic Coast.
 With views to the neighbouring islands, our four-star hotel is a beautiful Empire-style building, considered to be a local landmark.
 Each room has sea views and tonight there is a buffet dinner* included or you are free to eat out.